sanketkumaronline/real_estate_analysis/README.md

 ## Data:
-The data are pdf files which show
+The data are pdf files which show 26 rows.
-* "#" - The row number.
+* "#"
 * LSC - The listing displays its contract status at the Last Status Change (LSC) field
 * EC - Describes whether the property has received the Encumbrance Certificate: certificate of assurance that the property is free from any legal or monetary liability
 * St# - The Street number